Just like You (Keyshia Cole album): Critical reception

 Just Like You received mixed to positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 72 based on 11 reviews, indicating "generally favorable reviews."
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 72 based on 11 reviews, indicating "generally favorable reviews".
 Album of the Year collected 3 reviews and calculated an average of 67 out of 100.

-Allmusic editor Andy Kellman found that "in some ways, Just Like You plays out like an album that could've only been made after Mary J. Blige's Breakthrough, [...] balancing desperation with conviction and mixing lush arrangements with penetrative melodies [...]
-Despite all this weirdness, this stands as a very good album by Keyshia Cole, also the point where Cole's voice grows from an occasionally powerful emotive device into a versatile instrument."
-Similarly, Thomas Inskeep from Stylus noted that while the "album isn’t perfect," it proves "that Cole’s capable of some seriously rich, powerful art."
-He added: "Cole’s still finding her way, but on Just Like You it sounds as if she’s already named and claimed her voice [...]
-Just Like You is tough and tender like Blige’s sophomore album My Life, and while it may not quite match its predecessor’s legendary status, it’s not so far off—and it sounds like the R&B; album of the year, easily."
+Allmusic editor Andy Kellman found that "in some ways, Just Like You plays out like an album that could've only been made after Mary J. Blige's Breakthrough, balancing desperation with conviction and mixing lush arrangements with penetrative melodies.
+Despite all this weirdness, this stands as a very good album by Keyshia Cole to the point where Cole's voice grows from an occasionally powerful emotive device into a versatile instrument."
+Similarly, Thomas Inskeep from Stylus noted that while the "album isn't perfect," it proves "that Cole's capable of some seriously rich, powerful art."
+He added: "Cole's still finding her way, but on Just Like You it sounds as if she's already named and claimed her voice.
+Just Like You is tough and tender like Blige's sophomore album My Life, and while it may not quite match its predecessor's legendary status, it's not so far off and it sounds like the R&B album of the year, easily."
+Amy Linden of The Village Voice found that Just Like You "runs the thematic gamut" and added: "You can't deny the pleasure of finding a ride-or-die chick who’s vulnerable, but can still kick your trifling ass."
+Washington Post's Sarah Godfrey noted that with Just like You, the singer was "branding herself a more mature artist [...]
+Cole, whose strong vocals and hostility have been a bit "Scary J. Blige" in the past, reveals herself to be a grown woman searching for perspective on bad relationships."